The Science of LED Light Therapy Technology

 Infrared Light Therapy Pain Relief & Recovery Treatment

-Infrared light, in the 880nm range, has demonstrated the highest level of natural healing effects on the body’s cellular structure.
-Combined with 660nm red light, infrared light therapy devices can reach deep into joints and tissues, increasing circulation, oxygenation, cellular repair and reproduction.
+Infrared light has demonstrated the highest level of natural healing effects on the body’s cellular structure.
+Combined with red light, infrared light therapy devices can reach deep into joints and tissues, increasing circulation, oxygenation, cellular repair and reproduction.
 This results in the removal of toxins, unwanted cellular matter and a general temporary relief of associated effects like muscle/joint aches, arthritis or tendonitis pain, and muscle spasms.
 Additional benefits include an increased rate of injury recovery and wound healing.